manojbaishya/manojbaishya/README.md

 🛠️ Skilled in **Data Structures, Algorithms, Databases, Operating Systems and Networks**

-🔗 Building and consuming performant and scalable systems
+🔗 Building performant and scalable systems

+☕️ Consuming REST APIs to do useful stuff

 ⚡ Testing application throughput and latency performance